joyennn/pragmatic_competence/README.md

 # Do Large Language Models Possess Pragmatic Competence?
-A Methodological Approach to Evaluating Scalar Implicature
+A Methodological Approach